felicia-nip/EECS4413-Project/README.md

 - Please do not modify these account info in database, as the password is MD5+salted encrypted, which do not store the paswd in plain text.

-- Please note that Our project contains quite a lot of images.
+- Please note that our project contains quite a lot of images.
 I have switched on 50Mbps internet bandwidth, a high frequency of page refreshing may cause the quota to run out very quickly.

 - If you must refreshing the page many times, please enable your browser cache functionality, this could save quota.